IS A WEIMARANER RIGHT FOR YOU AND YOUR FAMILY?

 Weimaraners make wonderful show dogs.
 Their clean lines, unusual coat colouring, aristocratic nature, and large strides make them most attractive to the show judge.
 It is quite common to see them winning at Group level and In Show throughout Australia.
 Easily handled they are often sought by older children for handler events.

 Bred with outstanding scenting ability the Weimaraner is well prepared for any tracking challenge, albeit wounded game or human scent.
 It can be said of the Weimaraner "you don't teach it to track it teaches you how to follow".
-They have achieved Tracking Dog and Tracking Dog Excellent titles in Australia.
+They have achieved many Tracking and Track and Search Championships in Australia.
 Both here and overseas they are being used by government bodies in rescue and drug detection work.

 The athleticism and endurance of the Weimaraner prepares the breed well for sports like agility.
 They tend to be physically confident, if not fearless, and thrive on the physical and mental exercise required by agility courses.
 Agility competition is relatively new in Australia and we have seen several Weimaraners already achieve Agility Dog titles and compete for Agility Dog Excellent.